gonzalobravoargentina/SupplementaryMaterials_Bravo-et-al.2020/README.md

 ====

-This repository contains supplemental materials relating to the manuscript submitted to Frontiers By Gonzalo Bravo [@gonzalobravoargentina] (https://github.com/gonzalobravoargentina), Juan Pablo Livore and Gregorio Bigatti
+This repository contains supplemental materials relating to the manuscript submitted to Frontiers By Gonzalo Bravo [@gonzalobravoargentina](https://github.com/gonzalobravoargentina), Juan Pablo Livore and Gregorio Bigatti